vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

   one.
 This change makes the tests more reliable and easier to maintain, while we can leverage the Go language’s powerful primitives to make the tests readable, maintainable, and scalable.
-* VSecM components have sensible “memory” lower limits in helm charts (before it was left for the end-user to decide, now we provide a starting point while encouraging the user to do their own benchmarks to update the resource limits to their production needs.)
+* VSecM components have sensible "memory" lower limits in helm charts (before it was left for the end-user to decide, now we provide a starting point while encouraging the user to do their own benchmarks to update the resource limits to their production needs.)